 NACA founding member

-  A Vietnam veteran, who long battled post-traumatic stress issues, Hillman returned to humane work after his military service.
-Hillman became a member of the Society of Animal Welfare Administrators in 1976, and a founding member of the National Animal Control Association in 1979, for which he later served as a board member, 1998-1999.
+Remaining in humane work, Hillman became a member of the Society of Animal Welfare Administrators in 1976, and a founding member of the National Animal Control Association in 1979, for which he later served as a board member, 1998-1999.

 “I’ve lost count of how many places Bob worked,” recalled longtime friend and fellow NACA cofounder Phil Arkow.
 “When I first met him, in 1977, he was with the Sacramento SPCA.
 He later moved on to Visalia, California, and Pasco, Washington.

 “There were other stops along the way in an illustrious career in national and local animal welfare work.
 Bob always had a smile,” Arkow said, “and a passionate dedication to the humane cause, and an abiding interest in helping to mentor the next generation of humane leaders.”

 By August 1981 Hillman was executive director of the Benton-Franklin Humane Society, in Kennewick, Washington, and caught in the middle of a heated dispute between a couple who had adopted a coyote as a pet, city officials who had licensed the coyote, and a state wildlife agent.

 The coyote had escaped from the couple’s yard, only to be impounded by the humane society nearly two weeks later while visiting a distant neighbor’s yard.

 Hillman had notified the wildlife agent that the coyote had been captured, as was required by a year-old state law pertaining to wildlife, instead of holding the coyote for 72 hours, as would have been required had the coyote been a dog.
 The wildlife agent then came to the shelter and shot the coyote.

 Said Hillman, “A coyote is a wild animal.
 You can call him Fido, put a collar on him, and feed him dog meat, but he’ll never be a dog.”